elegantthemes/d5-extension-example-modules/README.md

 ## Module Icons
 You can find the module icons in the `src/icons` folder.
 You can use these icons for module icon.
 You can also add your own icons in this folder.

+## Tests
+In Divi 5, we always use testing.
+The `test-config` folder contains the configuration for JavaScript testing.
+The testing for the module is set up in the `__tests__` folder.
+We test modules based on `test-cases.json`.
+Some modules require additional mock data, and this data is stored in the `__mock-data__` folder.

 ## Available Commands
-Some `npm` commands are available for your development.
+Some `npm` commands are available for your development and tests.

 ### `npm run start`
 It will start the webpack compiler for development with watch mode.